Making the Translated AnyScript Model Move#

 We prefer the solution in ‘Mate_Config3’, since this approach is closer to concepts we normally use with AnyBody, but ‘Mate_Config2’ and ‘Mate_Config3’ are mechanically equivalent.

-Translate a SOLIDWORKS assembly which doesn’t have any redundant mates#
+Translate a SOLIDWORKS Assembly which does not have any Redundant Mates#

 Let us translate the assembly under the ‘Mate_Config3’ configuration into an AnyScript model by using AnyExp4SOLIDWORKS like you did in Lesson 1.
-You can now open the model with the newly generated ‘FitnessMachine.main.any’ file, where you will see the model or you can open your own version ‘My.FitnessMachine.main.any’ file where you added the study object and the rotation driver.
-The latter model will now work, i.e., you can run the ‘Kinematics’ operation in the ‘Study’, and it will do one revolution of the machine.
-You can also run the ‘InverseDynamics’ without any complaints.
+You can now open the model with the newly generated ‘FitnessMachine.main.any’ file, where you will see the model.
+Or you can replace the ‘FitnessMachine.any’ file and all the STl files with the newly created ones, and open your own version of the main file, ‘My.FitnessMachine.main.any’, where you added the study object and the rotation driver.
+Since the mate configurations in Fitnessmachine.any have been changed, you need to update the inserted driver to the following:

 {